giovannidisiena/devcontainer/README.md

 # Giovanni Di Siena's Dev Container
-Forked from The Red Guild's [Where do you run your code? - an intro to devcontainers](https://blog.theredguild.org/where-do-you-run-your-code/).
-Additionally inspired by Cyfrin's [Web3 Dev Containers](https://github.com/Cyfrin/web3-dev-containers/tree/main).
+Based on The Red Guild’s [Where do you run your code? - an intro to devcontainers](https://blog.theredguild.org/where-do-you-run-your-code/).
+Forked from [theredguild/devcontainer](https://github.com/theredguild/devcontainer).
+Additionally inspired by Cyfrin’s [Web3 Dev Containers](https://github.com/Cyfrin/web3-dev-containers/tree/main).
 Always a work in progress.
-This is the minimized version of the devcontainer.

 ## Table of Contents
 - [Requirements](#requirements)